Simplify your stack and build anything. Or everything.

 If you've configured tests for your package, integrate them into your workflow to run the tests each time you commit to the plugin repository.
 Learn more about how to configure tests into your GitHub CI workflow.

-Publish your finished plugin to NPM
+Publish your finished plugin to npm

-The best way to share and allow others to use your plugin once it is complete is to publish an NPM package.
-This process is straightforward and well documented, find out more about creating and publishing a NPM package here.
+The best way to share and allow others to use your plugin once it is complete is to publish an npm package.
+This process is straightforward and well documented, find out more about creating and publishing a npm package here.

 Add payload-plugin topic tag